tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust Book.md

 #### Handling Potential failure with Result
 * `.expect("Failed to read line");`
 * The `read_line` method puts the data into the argument and returns a `Result`
-* `Result`s are enumerations that will be covered in chapter 6
+* `Result`s are enumerations that can be `Ok` or `Err`
+	* If `Ok` was returned, then it will contain the generated value
+	* `Err` idicates an error and it contains information about how/why the failiure occured
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjkzMDA0Mjg3LC0zNzEzMjkzODUsNjYxMT
+eyJoaXN0b3J5IjpbNDgyMzk2MDUzLC0zNzEzMjkzODUsNjYxMT
 g3NDY0LC02MDM2OTIxODgsMTUzNDU4MjM0LC0yMTIzOTI2MTAx
 LC0xMTE0MDA5ODE1LDk4OTc0MjY1OV19
 -->